-On November 8, 2018, we entered into a credit agreement with an affiliate of Dr. Frost, pursuant to which the lender committed to provide us with an unsecured line of credit in the amount of \$60 million.
-The credit agreement was terminated on or around February 20, 2019 and the \$28.8 million we borrowed during 2019 was repaid from the proceeds of the 2025 Notes offering.
+On November 8, 2018, we entered into a credit agreement with an affiliate of Dr. Frost, pursuant to which the lender committed to provide us with an unsecured line of credit in the amount of up to \$60 million.
+The credit agreement was terminated on or around February 20, 2019 and we repaid the \$28.8 million outstanding from the proceeds of the 2025 Notes offering.
 Borrowings under the line of credit bore interest at a rate of 10% per annum and could be repaid and reborrowed at any time.
 The credit agreement included various customary remedies for the lender following an event of default, including the acceleration of repayment of outstanding amounts under line of credit.
 The line of credit would have matured on November 8, 2023.

-On February 1, 2019, approximately \$28.8 million aggregate principal amount of 2033 Senior Notes were tendered by holders pursuant to such holders' option to require us to repurchase the 2033 Senior Notes.
+On February 1, 2019, approximately \$28.8 million aggregate principal amount of 2033 Senior Notes were tendered by holders pursuant to such holders' option to require us to repurchase the 2033 Senior Notes as set forth in the indenture, following which repurchase only \$3.0 million aggregate principal amount of the 2033 Senior Notes remained outstanding.
 At December 31, 2018, \$31.9 million principal amount of 2033 Senior Notes was outstanding.
-Holders of the remaining \$3.0 million principal amount of the 2033 Senior Notes may require us to repurchase the 2033 Senior Notes for 100% of their principal amount, plus accrued and unpaid interest, again on February 1, 2023 and February 1, 2028, or following the occurrence of a fundamental change as defined in the indenture governing the 2033 Senior Notes.
+Holders of the remaining \$3.0 million principal amount of the 2033 Senior Notes may require us to repurchase such notes for 100% of their principal amount, plus accrued and unpaid interest, on February 1, 2023, on February 1, 2028, or following the occurrence of a fundamental change as defined in the indenture governing the 2033 Senior Notes.

-As of June 30, 2019, the total availability under our Credit Agreement with CB and our lines of credit with financial institutions in Chile and Spain was \$92.7 million, of which \$74.0 million was used and outstanding as of June 30, 2019.
-The weighted average interest rate on these lines of credit was approximately 4.5%.
+As of September 30, 2019, the total commitments under our Credit Agreement (as defined below) with CB and our lines of credit with financial institutions in Chile and Spain was \$88.8 million, of which \$56.1 million was used and outstanding as of September 30, 2019.
+The weighted average interest rate on these lines of credit was approximately 4.4%.
 These lines of credit are short-term and are used primarily as a source of working capital.
-The highest balance at any time during the six months ended June 30, 2019, was \$112.4 million.
+The highest balance at any time during the nine months ended September 30, 2019 was \$112.4 million.
 We intend to continue to enter into these lines of credit as needed.
-There is no assurance that these lines of credit or other funding sources will be available to us on acceptable terms, or at all, in the future.
+There is no assurance that our current lines of credit or other funding sources will be available to us on acceptable terms, or at all, in the future.

-In the second quarter of 2019, we repaid \$39.0 million under our Credit Agreement with CB based on changes in our borrowing base calculation which reduced credit available to us.
+In the second quarter of 2019, we repaid\$39.0 million under our Credit Agreement with CB based on changes in our borrowing base calculation which reduced credit available to us.
 The repayment was made with cash on hand.
-As of June 30, 2019, \$1.7 million additional funds were available to be borrowed under the Credit Agreement.
+As of September 30, 2019, \$15.7 million remained available for borrowing under the Credit Agreement.